-You can set up your interactive analysis VM by selecting a pre-configured Terra Docker image.
-Although these images are routinely updated to include the latest analysis software for your Jupyter Notebook applications, you can still access an old Docker image using these step-by-step instructions.
+You can set up your interactive analysis Jupyter Cloud Environment virtual machine (VM) software with a preconfigured Terra Docker image.
+Although these images are updated routinely to the latest software, you can still access an old Docker image following these step-by-step instructions.

-Terra maintains multiple Docker images that you can use to set up your Cloud Environment for downstream applications like Jupyter Notebooks.
-These images include software for R, Python, GATK, Bioconductor, Hail, and more!
-The Terra Docker images are routinely updated to stay current with the latest software needs.
+Terra maintains multiple Docker images for setting up your Jupyter Cloud Environment.
+These images include software for R, Python, GATK, Bioconductor, Hail, and more.
+The Terra Docker images are updated routinely to stay current with the latest software needs.

-But what happens when your notebook analysis requires the software in an older Docker image?
+But what happens when your notebook analysis requires software in an older Docker image?

-When this happens, you can still access and use the old images.
-They are publicly available in the Google Container Registry (GCR), a public repository for Docker container images, and can be uploaded to your Cloud Environment using the Custom Environment option described in this tutorial.
+Never fear!
+You can still use the old images, which are publicly available in the Google Container Registry (GCR), a public repository for Docker container images.
+They can be uploaded to your Cloud Environment using the Custom Environment option described below.

-Finding images in the Google Container Registry: Step-by-step instructions
+How to find images in the Google Container Registry

-The Broad GCR (called broad-dsp-gcr-public) contains all the public images available at the Broad Institute, including all the Terra images for Jupyter Notebook applications.
+The Broad GCR (broad-dsp-gcr-public) contains all the public images available at the Broad Institute, including all the Terra images for Jupyter Notebook applications.
 To find a previous Terra Jupyter Notebook image, follow the steps below:

 Step 1.
 Navigate to the GCR folder for your Docker of interest using the links in the table below.

 There are four types of Terra base Jupyter Notebook images (R/Bioconductor, Hail, Default, and Python) available in the Application configuration drop-down menu of the Cloud Environment settings.
 All Dockers (past and present) for the four image types can be found in the GCR folders listed in the table.

 Step 2.
 In the GCR folder, use the Docker image version tag to identify your Docker image of interest.

 For example, if you need the old Default GATK image (deprecated 4/20/21), find the Docker with the tag 1.0.15 in the

 If you don't know the Docker version number, see the section, How do I know which image tag (version) I need?, below.

 Step 3.
 Select the Docker image of interest using the link in the Name column.